kashh56/kashh56/README.md

 # Hi there, I'm Akash Anandanni 👋

 Welcome to my GitHub profile!
-I'm a passionate data scientist and problem solver with a strong foundation in Python and various data science libraries.
+I'm a aspiring data scientist and problem solver with a strong foundation in Python and various data science libraries.
 Here’s a bit more about me and my work.

 ## 👨‍💻 About Me